hodanesthtmcvns-stack/jk/README.md

 # Prof. Jyotirmay Kirtania
-Bridging the gap between theory and bedside practice through open-access, physiologically-weighted, evidence-based, decision support tools for anesthesia and intensive care.
+Bridging the gap between theory and bedside practice through open-access, physiologically-weighted, evidence-based, decision support and documentation tools for anesthesia and intensive care.

 # hodanesthtmcvns-stack: Critical Care & Anesthesia Bedside Tools
-**Mission:** Bridging the gap between theory and bedside practice through open-access, physiologically-weighted, evidence-based decision support tools for anesthesia and intensive care.
+**Mission:** Bridging the gap between theory and bedside practice through open-access, physiologically-weighted, evidence-based decision support and documentation tools for anesthesia and intensive care.

 This repository hosts a suite of portable, offline-ready HTML applications designed for intensivists, anesthesiologists, and frontline caregivers.
 These tools transform complex physiological data into actionable bedside insights.